ADAPTIVE MUSIC & SOUND DESIGN

-Studying interactive scoring for video games with Berklee College of Music, Wright specializes in the composition and implementation of adaptive music for video games and other interactive media.
+Studying interactive scoring for video games with Berklee College of Music, Wright specializes in the composition, design and implementation of adaptive music and dynamic sound systems for video games and other interactive media.
 This includes in-engine implementation with Unity & Unreal, and audio middleware implementation with Wwise, FMOD, Elias and more.

 Delivery in all formats is available including web, mobile devices & all major consoles.

 Specialised music delivery can also be provided for past generation consoles including Nintendo Game Boy, Nintendo NES, Sega Genesis/Megadrive, Sega Master System, Commodore 64, & Arcade System (Sega X/Y boards).

 Various forms of media present their own unique musical challenges, and this is especially true in the composition of music for video games.

 While film and TV scores are composed with a single view, passive experience in mind - interactive video game scores require a completely different approach.
 Issues such as length of the gaming experience, repeatability, multiple narrative outcomes and player interactivity must all be taken into account when composing an adaptive score.

 The term “adaptive score” refers to the fact that the music itself adapts to the actions of the player, and certain parameters from the game itself.
 These parameters could include player health status, location, weather, enemy AI, or any other number of variables.